Instrumental Music Lessons

 Group lessons are scheduled with 2 – 3 students for a half period, or occasionally 4 – 5 students for a full period.
 Decisions on numbers and groupings are made by the relevant IMIs in consultation with the Head of Music.
 The decision depends on the instrument type and student ability/needs.

-*Please note that group lessons are not available for Piano or Drum Kit.
+*Please note that group lessons are not available for Piano, Drum Kit., Low Brass, or Harmonica.

-Individual Half-Period lessons are highly recommended for all students.
-This enables IMIs to provide the best personalised environment to best facilitate student development on their chosen instrument.
+Individual Half-Period lessons are highly recommended for students engaged in classroom music electives and/or exam programs.
+This enables IMIs to provide a personalised environment to best facilitate student development on their chosen instrument.

-Individual Full-Period lessons are recommended for students with 3 or more years of experience who are participating in external exams (AMEB/ABRSM Grade 4 + ), the middle school classroom music program, and strongly recommended for students studying music as part of their VCE Program.
+Individual Full-Period lessons are recommended for students with 3 or more years of experience who are participating in upper level exams (AMEB/ABRSM Grade 4 + ), and strongly recommended for students studying music as part of their VCE Program.
 This includes VCE Music, VCE Music Contemporary, VCE Music Repertoire, VCE Music Inquiry.

 Standard Music Theory lessons provide students with the opportunity to focus on the development of their theoretical knowledge.
 Students work through the AMEB Theory Syllabus across Grades 1 – 3 as appropriate, as well as general theoretical concepts relevant to the performance of music.